 Designated staff member(s) that will work directly with students to address any questions, concerns, or requests to their housing assignment, roommate assignment or housing environment.

-Websites dedicated to providing students and parents with additional information and resources that are available on the MSU campus within the Residence Life Department and the Diversity Awareness Office.
+Websites dedicated to providing students and parents with additional information and resources that are available on the MSU campus within the Residence Life Department and the Diversity and Inclusion Student Commons.

 Any willful attempt to repress, undermine, or otherwise damage any person or group constitutes a legitimate threat to the health and welfare of our community.
 Therefore, discrimination, harassment, intimidation, abuse, assault, verbal or written threats (direct or implied) will be addressed immediately, and dealt with seriously.

 Residence Life responds to prospective and current student housing needs on a case-by-case basis.
 Given the importance Residence Life places on creating a rightful place for all residents, our staff works closely with students who bring different needs and wants to their residence hall experience.
 In many cases, we are able to make reasonable accommodations for students who identify needs.
 Housing assignments are made on a case-by-case basis, recognizing the variety of individual needs and preferences and the fact that spaces may be limited.
 As with any student who applies to live in the residence halls, we cannot guarantee that all preferences can be met.

 - What is the difference between sex and gender?
 Sex and gender are typically viewed as the same, but they are in fact different.
 Sex is biological and is based on things like your chromosomes and hormones.
 Sex is frequently described with the terms “male” and “female,” but not everyone falls into those two sexes.
 Gender is how someone identifies themselves and is not based on chromosomal or hormonal factors.
 Gender is frequently described with the terms “man” and “woman,” but not everyone falls into these two genders.